Diankavoy19/QA_Education_HW/README.md

 Also, to create, support project with WebdriverIO CLI,that provides to install dependencies in your project, we need to run setup command [getting-started](https://v5.webdriver.io/docs/gettingstarted.html).

-Download git repository and use install node modules/ After that we can run all our tests.
+Download git repository and use install node modules.

+After that we can run all our tests.
 ```console
 npx wdio run ./wdio.conf.js